 For the purpose of using in Universa, the results of these three functions from the source data are calculated, and concatenated altogether.
 Each function creates a 256 bits (32 bytes) long value of hash function; three functions altogether make it 3⋅256 = 768 bits (96 bytes) long.

-Internally the HashID is stored as 768 bits string; but for textual representation, it is encoded in Base64.
-Therefore, it may contains symbols from the following range:
+Internally the HashID is stored as 768 bits string; but for textual representation, it is encoded in

 The property of Base64 encoding is that each 3 bytes of any binary data are encoded as 4 symbols of Base64 representation; therefore, each HashID is usually displayed as 96⋅4/3 = 128 symbols.